 Sheridan is a medium-sized city located in the state of Wyoming.
-With a population of 17,873 people and six constituent neighborhoods, Sheridan is the sixth largest community in Wyoming.
+With a population of 19,095 people and four constituent neighborhoods, Sheridan is the sixth largest community in Wyoming.

-The per capita income in Sheridan in 2010 was $26,491, which is middle income relative to Wyoming, and upper middle income relative to the rest of the US.
-This equates to an annual income of $105,964 for a family of four.
+The per capita income in Sheridan in 2018 was $34,684, which is upper middle income relative to Wyoming and the nation.
+This equates to an annual income of $138,736 for a family of four.
 However, Sheridan contains both very wealthy and poor people as well.

 The people who call Sheridan home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Sheridan residents report their race to be White, followed by Native American.
-Important ancestries of people in Sheridan include Irish, English, Swedish, and Norwegian.
+The greatest number of Sheridan residents report their race to be White, followed by Asian.
+Important ancestries of people in Sheridan include German, English, Irish, Norwegian, and Polish.

 The most common language spoken in Sheridan is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Italian and Spanish.